sygmaprotocol/sygma-docs/docs/02-sygma-protocol/05-Fees/01-Fee-intro.md

 ### Fee Collection

-Fees are usually collected in the source (i.e. native) token, but can be collected in any token using a [percentage-based fee strategy](04-Percentage-Based-Fee.md) is selected.
+Fees are usually collected in the source (i.e. native) token, but can be collected in any token using a [percentage-based fee strategy](04-Percentage-Based-Fee.md).
 If you are interested in a custom fee setup, please contact us on [Discord](https://discord.gg/Qdf6GyNB5J) or fill out [this form](https://share.hsforms.com/1K4-T_yaKSp6F06FGk4wsSgnmy2x).